usbong/documentation/Usbong/company/Social Security System (SSS)/Social Security System (SSS).md

 3) Bring a pen.</br></br>
 4) You can pay your contributions at Bayad Centers as well as Supermarkets, e.g. Robinsons Supermarket.</br></br>
 5) There is no additional service fee, unlike the 8pesos service fee for PhilHealth contributions at Bayad Centers or 10pesos at SaveMore Markets.</br></br>
-6) I've observed that there is less people paying contributions at Robinsons Supermarket.</br></br>
+6) I've observed that there is less people paying contributions at Robinsons Supermarket (Sumulong Highway, Corner Gil Fernando Ave., Marikina City).</br></br>
 7) If the age of the member is 55 years old or older, and his/her Monthly Salary Credit (MSC), i.e. a person's monthly salary, is more than 10K pesos, the allowed increase is only one salary bracket.</br>
 --> Refer to the [SSS Guidebook](https://www.sss.gov.ph/sss/DownloadContent?fileName=2017%20SSS%20Guidebook.pdf), particularly the SSS Contribution Schedule (Effective January 2014) on page 39.